Bread Technologyintermediate-to-advancedprofessional bakers26 min read · updated 2026-06-26

 2.2 Why the same product looks different on the bag label

 Enzymes used as processing aids are not required to appear on the finished product label if they are technologically inactive in the final food.
-In EU/UK law this exemption applies when the enzyme is derived from permitted sources and leaves no detectable residue of activity in the baked bread. [src-reg-eu-1333] This is why the Zeelandia Gamma GP ingredient list reads: Wheat Flour, Vegetable Oil (Rapeseed), Flour Treatment Agent E300, Enzyme [Wheat] — the enzyme type (xylanase? amylase? lipase?) is not disclosed. [ss-gamma-gp]
+In EU/UK law this exemption applies when the enzyme is derived from permitted sources and leaves no detectable residue of activity in the baked bread.
+This is why the Zeelandia Gamma GP ingredient list reads: Wheat Flour, Vegetable Oil (Rapeseed), Flour Treatment Agent E300, Enzyme [WHEAT] — the enzyme type (xylanase? amylase? lipase?) is not disclosed.

 Emulsifiers and oxidising agents, by contrast, carry E-numbers and must appear on both the improver label and the finished product label if they are present at technologically effective levels.
-This regulatory distinction drives the clean-label movement: replace E-number emulsifiers with enzymes, and those ingredients fall off the consumer label. [src-054, src-056]
+This regulatory distinction drives the clean-label movement: replace E-number emulsifiers with enzymes, and those ingredients fall off the consumer label.

 3. Oxidants: strengthening the gluten network